RobinLinus/my-tiny-little-infinite-universe/README.md

 }
 ```

-You might say our universe is boring, but it is infinite.
-Let's add a particle at a random position.
+You might say our universe is boring, still it is infinite.
+Lots of stuff can happen in an infinite universe.
+A particle might occur at a random position.
 Shot.
 Its position is almost infinitely large.
 We can not represent that on my laptop.
 Let's cheat a little and introduce a camera to our universe.
 We center our camera at the position of the "big bang" -- that's where our random particle occured.
 We take that for granted and describe the universe relatively to the position of the camera.